-From a combined result of three phases of SNO [64], the total flux of B solar neutrino is found to be $(5.25 \pm 0.16^{+0.11}{-0.13})$ cm-2s-1, consistent with the SSM prediction.
-This consistency is one of major accomplishments of SSM.
+neutrino experiment KamLAND (see Sec.14.6.4), the solution of solar neutrino problem was found to be the MSW adiabatic flavour transitions in the solar matter, the so-called large mixing angle (LMA) solution.
+From a combined result of three phases of SNO [63], the total flux of 8B solar neutrino is found to be $(5.25 \pm 0.16^{+0.11}{-0.13})$ cm-2s-1, consistent with the SSM prediction.
+This consistency is one of the major accomplishments of SSM.